BrownCSCI1430/glossary/COURSE_CONTENT.md

 ### Harris Corner Detection

-The Harris corner detector solves the above problem by way of approximations and linear algebra wizardry, ultimately reducing the cost of computing a "cornerness" score for each point.\
+The Harris corner detector solves the above problem by way of approximations and linear-algebraic manipulations, ultimately reducing the cost of computing a "cornerness" score for each point (see the entry for the _Harris Cornerness Score_ below).\
 Please refer to the slides for steps!

 ### Taylor Series Expansion